Princess-org/Princess-org.github.io/source/types.rst

     let s = { a = 10, b = 10.5 } !MyStruct
     let s2 = { 10, 10.5 } !MyStruct

-Do note that the rules are essentially the same as for a function call.
+The rules are essentially the same as for a function call.

 Enum types
 ~~~~~~~~~~